KomodoPlatform/developer-docs/docs/basic-docs/customconsensus/custom-consensus-tutorial.md

 ./komodod -regtest -ac_name=RT1 -ac_supply=1000 -pubkey=0350dd9b828e92600166dd74e521ac8510eb39064dfb30111c990396864542ce56 &
 ```

-Now, when we generate new blocks, the `coinbase` transaction sends new coins to the new address associated with our `pubkey`:
+Now, when we generate new blocks, the `coinbase` transaction sends new coins to the new address associated with our `pubkey`.

-First, we generate a new block using komodo-cli:
+First, we generate a new block using komodo-cli.

 ```bash
 ./komodo-cli -regtest -ac_name=RT1 generate 1